 When should your Child start an Extracurricular activity?

-Here are some signs your child has adjusted well to school and may be ready for more stimulation that an extracurricular activity can provide:
+Here are some signs your child has adjusted well to school and could be ready for more stimulation than an extracurricular activity can provide.

 - They will be excited to go to school

-- They are even-tempered for most of the day
+- Are even-tempered for most of the day

-Some mums we spoke to, say its best to expose your children to a lot of extracurricular activities.
-This way they find new interests and then they can let go of the activities they do not enjoy.
+According to Yetty Williams, Parenting coach it is best to expose your child to a lot of extracurricular activities.
+This way they find new interests and stay with the activities they do enjoy.